xd009642/tarpaulin/README.md

 }
 ```

+### Recompilation

+As Tarpaulin changes the `RUSTFLAGS` when building tests sometimes rebuilds of
+test binaries can't be avoided.
+There is also a `--clean` and `--skip-clean`
+argument, the default has been changed at times to avoid issues with incremental
+compilation when changing `RUSTFLAGS`.
+If you aim to reduce the amount of
+unnecessary recompilation attempting to add the `--skip-clean` flag should be
+the first step.
+After that you can either:

+1. Use `cargo tarpaulin --print-rust-flags` and use those flags for dev and coverage
+2. Use `--target-dir` when running tarpaulin and have a coverage build and dev build

 ### Continuous Integration Services

 Tarpaulin aims to be easy to add to your CI workflow.
 With well tested support